Frequently Asked Questions About POIs

 Maximizing Zartico's Place-Based Strategy will help you leverage your data on visitor movement.
-Let's talk through some FAQs that may come up as you are thinking through what POIs you would like to include on your list.
+Let's talk through some FAQs that may come up about points of interest.

 To learn more about how we use geolocation data to help you answer your destination questions, read Geolocation Data and the Destination Tourism Industry, by Dr. Alexandra V. Pasi.